vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 ered to be the energies of the sakala souls, who are defiled by all three impurities (malas).
 Although sakala souls are bound and limited by impurities, they possess the powers of knowledge and

 action.
-145. The word asphuța means indistinct or dormant.
+145. The word asphuṭa means indistinct or dormant.
 In pralayākala

 souls, vidyā and kalā are still present; however, they remain dor